 Message from the Chair

 Our research programs specialize in cardiovascular disease, central nervous system disorders and advanced neuroanatomy, functional MRI, head and neck cancer characterization, cancer screening and early detection, liver disease imaging, PET imaging in oncology, interventional radiology, and information technology connectivity.
+Our state of the art imaging research facility houses a 3T and 7T MRI, PET-MRI, spectral CT, and small animals 7T and 9.4T MRI systems.

 The Department of Radiology is committed to training the radiologists of the future.
 Following an internship, radiologists-in-training complete four years of residency and usually a fifth year of fellowship in a specialized area of radiology.
 These specialty areas include neuroradiology, interventional radiology, body imaging, musculoskeletal radiology, or breast or pediatric imaging.
 We also teach medical students and physicians in practice through continuing medical education (CME) courses.